PixelHalide/Cryptonite_Taskphase_Harsh/Perceiving_Permissions.md

 ## Fun with group names

-we're no longer in the hacker group, and in some other group that we don't know the name of. we can simply do **id** to get our group name. then we do a simple **chgrp hacker (new group name)** and print the flag.
+we're no longer in the hacker group, and in some other group that we don't know the name of. we can simply do **id** to get our group name. then we do a simple **chgrp (new group name) /flag** and print the flag with cat.

 ## Changing Permissions